-On July 10, 2020, the Company executed a promissory note (the "Spriggs Promissory Note I") in favor of Spriggs Investments, LLC ("Spriggs Investments"), a limited liability company whose sole member is Rodney Spriggs, the President and Chief Executive Officer of Vintage Stock, Inc., a wholly-owned subsidiary of the Company, that memorializes a loan by Spriggs Investments to the Company in the initial principal amount of \$2.0 million (the "Spriggs Loan I").
-The Spriggs Loan originally matured on July 10, 2022; however, the maturity date was extended to July 10, 2023, pursuant to unanimous consent of the Board of Directors.
+On July 10, 2020, the Company executed a promissory note (the "Spriggs Promissory Note I") in favor of Spriggs Investments that memorializes a loan by Spriggs Investments to the Company in the initial principal amount of \$2.0 million (the "Spriggs Loan I").
+The Spriggs Loan I originally matured on July 10, 2022; however, the maturity date was extended to July 10, 2023, pursuant to unanimous written consent of the Board of Directors.
 The Spriggs Promissory Note I bears simple interest at a rate of 10.0% per annum.
-On January 19, 2023, the Company entered into a modification agreement of the Spriggs Loan I. Consequently, the Spriggs Promissory Note I will bear interest at a rate of 12% per annum, and the maturity date was extended to July 31, 2024.
-As of September 30, 2023 and 2022, the amount owed was 2.0 million.
+On January 19, 2023, the Company entered into a modification agreement of the Spriggs Loan I. Under the modification agreement, the Spriggs Promissory Note I will bear interest at a rate of 12.0% per annum, and the maturity date was extended to July 31, 2024.
+On February 29, 2024, the Company entered into a loan modification agreement of the Spriggs Loan I. Under the loan modification agreement, the Company was required to make a principal payment of \$600,000 to Spriggs Investments within five business days following the effective date of the loan modification agreement, and make principal payments of not less than \$300,000 each 90-day period thereafter, beginning on April 1, 2024, until the Spriggs Promissory Note I is fully repaid.
+Further, under the loan modification agreement, the maturity date of the Spriggs Promissory Note I was extended to July 31, 2025.
+All monthly payments under the original Spriggs Promissory Note I remain in effect through the maturity date as amended.
+As of September 30, 2024 and 2023, the principal amount owed was \$800,000 and \$2.0 million, respectively.